Aorta Surgery

 • Check for complications.

-• Make sure your aorta isn’t changing.
+• Make sure your aorta isn’t developing new issues.

-• Order CT or MRI scans.
+• Order imaging of the aorta with CT or MRI scans.

 A note from Cleveland Clinic

-Advancements in aorta surgery can provide multiple options for your surgeon.
+Advancements in aortic surgery can provide multiple options for your surgeon.
 Talk with them about what type of surgery is best for your situation.
 The best option for you may not be the one that was best for someone you know who had a similar issue.
 Ask your provider questions about anything you don’t understand about your aortic surgery.

 Medically Reviewed

-Last reviewed by a Cleveland Clinic medical professional on 08/20/2022.
+Last reviewed on 08/20/2022.

-Learn more about our editorial process.
+Learn more about the Health Library and our editorial process.

 Ad